The Open Championship: Old Course at St Andrews

 The Old Course at St Andrews is regarded as the oldest golf course in the world, and winning the Open there is widely considered to be one of the pinnacles of achievement in golf.
 Given the special status of the Old Course, the Open is generally played there once every five years in the modern era, much more frequently than the other courses used for the Open.

 Previous champions will often choose St Andrews as their final Open tournament.
-It has become traditional to come down the 18th fairway to huge applause from the amphitheatre crowds, and to pose for final pictures on the Swilken Bridge with the picturesque clubhouse and town in the background.
+It has become traditional to come down the 18th fairway to the applause from the amphitheatre crowds, and to pose for final pictures on the Swilken Bridge with the clubhouse and town in the background.